anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-21-Extreme-Gradient-Boosting-with-XGBoost-Part-3.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="3.3.2-Grid-search-with-XGBoost">3.3.2 Grid search with XGBoost<a class="anchor-link" href="#3.3.2-Grid-search-with-XGBoost"> </a></h4><p>Now that you've learned how to tune parameters individually with XGBoost, let's take your parameter tuning to the next level by using scikit-learn's GridSearch and RandomizedSearch capabilities with internal cross-validation using the GridSearchCV and RandomizedSearchCV functions.
+<h4 id="Grid-search-with-XGBoost">Grid search with XGBoost<a class="anchor-link" href="#Grid-search-with-XGBoost"> </a></h4><p>Now that you've learned how to tune parameters individually with XGBoost, let's take your parameter tuning to the next level by using scikit-learn's GridSearch and RandomizedSearch capabilities with internal cross-validation using the GridSearchCV and RandomizedSearchCV functions.
 You will use these to find the best model exhaustively from a collection of possible parameter values across multiple parameters simultaneously.
 Let's get to work, starting with GridSearchCV!</p>
 <ul>
 <li>Instructions<ul>
 <li>Create a parameter grid called gbm_param_grid that contains a list of "colsample_bytree" values (0.3, 0.7), a list with a single value for "n_estimators" (50), and a list of 2 "max_depth" (2, 5) values.</li>